incub-uo/mbem-privacy-en/README.md

 ### Disclosure of your personal data

-Your personal data is stored on your device and Incub @ UO cannot access it.
+Your personal data is stored on your device and Incub@UO cannot access it.
 Incub@UO cannot disclose your personal data.

 ### Security of your personal data